Genex/ng2-mmbreakpoints/README.md

 ## How to use

-First you need to import the `breakpointsProvider` function and expose it in the providers array (or in bootstrap).
+First you need to import the `provideMatchmediaService` function and expose it in the providers array (or in bootstrap).

 ```
 import { MatchmediaService, provideMatchmediaService } from 'ng2-mmbreakpoints';